Harsh0707/DWP-TechTest/README.md

 - Monitoring: using Cloudwatch & CloudTrail to monitor & log Java application events as well as DB's events and also setup alerts in Pagerduty to manage critical incidents.

-- Databases: AWS RDS is created within highly AZ's region as data retrieval for the Java application.
+- Databases: AWS RDS is created within high AZ's region as data retrieval for the Java application.
 There is also a read replica for fault tolerance as it continuously copies from primary DB so the data is replicated to point-in-time.

 Tools Used: